Name the Missing Ingredient

 2. Next on the menu is the soupe course, and you're assigned a classic: French Onion.
 On the counter in front of you are, of course, several onions, along with unsalted butter, beef broth, flour, salt and pepper, and Gruyère cheese.
 What's missing?

 3. Tangy, savory Salade Niçoise is the salad course.
-Besides the ingredients for the dressing, you’ve been given tuna, green beans, Yukon Gold potatoes, Boston lettuce, capers, tomatoes, olives, artichoke hearts, and hard-boiled eggs.
-What iconic ingredient is missing?
+Besides the ingredients for the dressing, you've been given tuna, potatoes, Boston lettuce, capers, tomatoes, olives, and hard-boiled eggs.
+What classic ingredient is missing?

 4. Time for the entrées!
 The non-vegetarian main dish is Coq au Vin—chicken in wine.
 You've been provided with chicken, bacon, carrots, celery, mushrooms, red wine, butter, flour, olive oil, chicken broth, and assorted herbs.
 Unfortunately, you still need this: